How you pace your run can make a huge difference to your race time.

 Invest in GPS technology

-I suggest you invest in GPS technology as this will allow you to accurately track your pace.
+If you need more help pacing your run, invest in GPS technology as this will allow you to accurately track your pace.

 GPS is so effective because it tracks every second of your run and gives you real time data about your running performance so you can keep tabs on it throughout.